ErolGelbul/oil_data_classification/README.md

 12-dimensional dataset from [inverseprobability](https://inverseprobability.com/3PhaseData.html) is a physics-based simulation output of a non-invasive monitoring system.
 It is used to determine the quantitiy of oil in a multi-phase pipeline cotaining a mixture of oil, water and gas.

+If you wish to follow along my code and want to see my in-dept comments, check out my [blog post](https://erolgelbul.com/project-blog/oil-data-classification).

 Datasets include 3 classes:
 * Homogenous
 * Annular